monsoonmaelstrom/book2/book2.md

 ### 8 - Reasons I Drink ^^2000 words^^

 The days on ship go by in a monotonous succession, where one day is much the same as the next.
-My mother insists that everyone gets together every day, typically in the galley, away from the crew, so she can teach them.
+My mother insists that everyone gets together each day, typically in the galley, away from the crew, so she can teach them.
 Or us?
 Or me?
-I’m not even sure who the target of these lessons is, at this point.
+At this point, I’m not even sure who the target of these lessons is.
 It’s more nonsense with the energy meridians, except I think it’s percolating into my subconscious and it’s starting to make a terrifying kind of sense.
 I can feel my own energy meridians, and I think I can feel how they could be manipulated, and it’s like this whole realm of untapped magical potential.
 It’s making me nervous.
 Like I need even more power.
 I want to tell her to stop before some invisible line is crossed.
 I want to scream it at her until she shuts up, but I can’t.
 So instead, I sit there every day listening, and my anxiety swells.

 I’m sure Liam has noticed, but I don’t think I can explain this growing dread—the unease that has me steps away from a panic attack every second I’m awake.
-He and Alex have been talking about it.
+Liam and Alex have been talking about it.
 About me.
 And about Davy.
 Davy’s been withdrawn since his mother appeared, and we’ve spent more than our fair share of nights atop the main yard, sitting in together silence.
 Usually drinking.
 Sometimes not.
 Lewis has given up and told the rest of the crew to leave us be.
 I think he’s decided it’s the safest course of action for all parties.
 He’s not wrong.

 I know Liam and Alex both want us to talk.
 But neither Davy nor I want to.
 Or are ready to.
 Or able to.